iso8859/highspeednetinterop/README.md

 TL;DR; Good news, no effect, you can go, with interop.

+This project is also a good example on how to use C++ interop from C# if you are new on this subject.
+You must have a good knowledge of the mechanisms of the C++ world, memory allocations, pointers, memory management.

 I had in mind interop have a big cost on execution time.
 It was a mistake or bad test.
 This is why I created IPC C++ class that start a thread and do a infinite loop waiting for synchonisation object to read/write common C++/C# data.